m1baldwin/rest-in-a-box/README.md

     - grafana for visualization (if time permits)

 - Data Model (TBD)
+    - sqlite (for initial prototyping of  data model interactions)
     - mongodb server (if nosql)
     - postgresql (if sql)